tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why are Assembly programmers always soaking wet?
-They work below C-level. 🤖
+⚡ AI Joke of the Day: 🤖 The glass is neither half-full nor half-empty, the glass is twice as big as it needs to be. 🤖

 ---